-H. OUTSIDE EMPLOYMENT AND ACTIVITIES
+I. OUTSIDE EMPLOYMENT AND ACTIVITIES

-The Legislature's salary plan and benefits package reflect the Legislature's financial support for its legislative employees and its expectation that committee clerks will devote their full energies to their legislative employment during the legislative session.
-Committee clerks may not be otherwise employed in any activity that in any way conflicts with their ability to perform their duties for the Legislature.
+The Legislature's salary plan and benefits package reflect the Legislature's financial support for its legislative employees and its expectation that legislative employees will devote their full energies to their legislative employment.
+Legislative Council employees who are employed by the Legislature on a full-time basis may not be otherwise employed in any activity that creates a conflict of interest in appearance or substance, or in any way conflicts with their ability to perform their duties for the Legislature.
 These activities include those for which the employee is paid and those for which the employee volunteers.